ardanlabs/gotraining/reading/design_guidelines.md

 ## Design Guidelines

 These are a set of design guidelines for data, interfaces, composition and packages.
-Please consider these thoughts when designing your own software.
+Please consider these principles when designing your own software.

 #### Bottom Line